-Analytic Functions - Properties of Analytic Functions - Determination of Analytic Function using Milne-Thompson method.
-Cauchy's Integral Formula - Classification of Singularities -Cauchy's Residue TheorePSO1:
+Analytic Functions- Properties of Analytic function - Determination of Analytic Function using Milne Thompson method.
+Cauchy s Integral Formula - Classification of Singularities - Cauchy s Residue Theorem.

-1. Finney R. L., Weir PSO1: D., and Giordano F. R., Thomas' Calculus, 10th edition, Addison-Wesley, 2001.

-Smith R. T. and Minton R. B., Calculus, 2nd edition, McGraw-Hill, 2002.
-2.

-3. Kreyszig E., Advanced Engineering Mathematics, 8th edition, John Wiley & Sons, 1999.

-4. Anton H., Calculus with Analytic Geometry, 5th edition, John Wiley & Sons, 1995.

-5. Ayres F. J. R. and Mendelson E., Schaum's Outline of Theory and Problems of Calculus, 4th edition, McGraw-Hill, 1999.
+- 1. Finney RL, Weir MD and Giordano FR, Thomas Calculus, 10th edition, Addison-Wesley, 2001. - 2.
+Smith RT and Minton RB, Calculus, 2nd Edition, McGraw Hill, 2002. - 3.
+Kreysgiz E, Advanced Engineering Mathematics, 8th edition, John Wiley & Sons, 1999. - 4.
+Anton H, Calculus with Analytic Geometry, 5th edition, John Wiley & Sons, 1995. - 5.
+Ayres F Jr and Mendelson E, Schaum s Outline of Theory and Problems of Calculus, 4th edition, McGraw Hill, 1999.

+110U

-ENGINEERING PHYSICS I
+18MC102 ENGINEERING PHYSICS I

-- Illustrate the Newtons laws of motion and wave motion with applications - Understand the basic properties of electricity, magnetism and optics - Differentiate the special theory of relativity and quantum physics from classical physics

-PO1.
-Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems
+- Illustrate the Newtons laws of motion and wave motion with applications - Understand the basic properties of electricity, magnetism and optics - Differentiate the special theory of relativity and quantum physics from classical physics a.
+Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems b.

-PO2.
 Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-PO9.Individual and Team Work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings
+i.
+Individual and Team Work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings

-PSO 1: Analyze, design and develop electro mechanical system using contemporary tools Course Outcomes (COs)

-1. Apply the Newton's three laws of motion to solve the real world problems involving elevator, at wood machine and acceleration of objects

-2. Differentiate the physical characteristics of simple harmonic motion, wave motion and find the solutions for wave equations

-3. Analyse the electric and magnetic elements using the fundamental laws and properties of electricity and magnetism.

-4. Justify the characteristics of mirrors, lenses, microscopes and diffraction gratings using the concepts of physical and geometrical optics.

-5. Conclude the wave and particle nature of matter with special theory of relativity and quantum physics
+- 1. Illustrate the Newton's three laws of motion and apply the same to solve the real world problems involving elevator, at wood machine and acceleration of objects - 2.
+Exemplify the physical characteristics of simple harmonic motion, wave motion and find the solutions for wave equations - 3.
+Infer the fundamental laws, properties of electricity and magnetism and apply the same to electric and magnetic elements - 4.
+Apply the principles of physical and geometrical optics in the mirrors, lenses, microscopes and diffraction gratings - 5.
+Outline the importance of special theory of relativity, quantum physics and analyse the wave and particle nature of matter

 CO No PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2

-1 2 1 - - - - - - 2 - - - 3 -
+1 2 1 2

-2 2 1 - - - - - - 2 - - - 2 -
+2 2 2

-3 2 2 - - - - - - 2 - - - 2 -
+3 2 2

-4 2 2 - - - - - - 2 - - - 2 -
+4 2 2 2

-5 2 1 - - - - - - 2 - - - 2 -
+5 2 1 2

-UNIT I MECHANICS
+MECHANICS

-Newtons laws of motion: Concept of force and its nature - Newtons first law and inertial framesdefinition of mass - Newtons second law-gravitational force and weight - Newtons third law.
-Applications of Newtons laws: particle in equilibrium, particle under net force - weighing a mass in an elevator, the atwood machine and acceleration of two objects connected by a cord rate of energy transfer in wave motion
+Newtons laws of motion: Concept of force and its nature - Newtons first law and inertial frame definition of mass - Newtons second law-gravitational force and weight - Newtons third la Applications of Newtons laws: particle in equilibrium, particle under net force - weighing a mass in elevator, the atwood machine and acceleration of two objects connected by a cord